CyFy-Blockchain/hlf-builder/README.md

 ## Setup

-Firstly, go to [github](https://github.com/hyperledger/fabric-ca/releases), and download the binaries for CA server and client that are supported as per your architecture.
+Firstly, go to [github for CA](https://github.com/hyperledger/fabric-ca/releases), and download the binaries for CA server and client that are supported as per your architecture.
+Now, you need binaries for Peer and Orderers.
+For that, you can download those binaries from [github for Peer & Orderers](https://github.com/hyperledger/fabric/releases).
-Now, create a directory on root level, `bin` and keep your binaries in this directory.
+Now, create a directory on root level, `/bin` and keep your binaries in this directory.

 ## Running the code